D3CRYPT360/VSCord/README.md

 # VSCord for Visual Studio Code

-This extension adds some sommon snippets and a few other tools to make discord bot development a bit easier.
+This extension adds some common snippets and a few other tools to make discord bot development a bit easier.

 # Features